 - Patients can change their minds and withdraw consent at any time, as long as they have the capacity to do so.

 - All people aged 16 and over are presumed, in law, to have the capacity to consent to treatment unless there is evidence to the contrary.
-A patient who is suffering from a mental disorder or impairment does not necessarily lack the competence to consent to treatment.
+A patient who has a mental disorder or impairment does not necessarily lack the competence to consent to treatment.

 - To demonstrate capacity individuals should be able to: